The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 styled-comp. ██ 1.9%

-Other ██ 1.8%Next.js dominates at 48.3%, which is not surprising given that most AI coding tools have extensive Next.js training data.
-Tailwind CSS is used by 89.2% of sites, confirming its near-monopoly as the CSS framework of choice for AI-generated code.
+Other ██ 1.8%Next.js leads at 48.3%, unsurprising given how much Next.js training data the coding tools sit on.
+Tailwind is on 89.2% of sites, confirming a near-monopoly as the CSS layer of AI-generated code.

 Scores by Framework